YafeiMaoLab/LSGvar/README.md

 git clone https://github.com/xiaomiyongyuan/SDR.git
 ```

 Please create a new empty folder to store the run results and navigate into that folder.
-Copy the SDR/run.sh script into this folder.
+Copy the `SDR/run.sh` script into this folder.

-Configure config.json: To start the run, three essential input files are required :reference genome, aligned genome, and the artificial chromosome pairing file (refer to examples for guidance).
-Additionally, the centromere and telomere file is optional (alignments in this region will be filtered out during structural variation computation)."
+Configure `config.json`: To start the run, three essential input files are required :`reference genome`, `aligned genome`, and the `artificial chromosome pairing file` (refer to examples for guidance).
+Additionally, the `centromere and telomere file` is optional (alignments in this region will be filtered out during structural variation computation)."